RevoU-FSSE-4/milestone-1-noviairawati/README.md

 ### How to Make Subdomain

-Now I want to create a subdomain with the results of deploying my project assignment.
+Now I want to create a subdomain with the results of deploying my Milestone-1.
 This subdomain is the address I will use in my Assignment.

 1. Select the website on Netlify that you want to create a subdomain for.